Anomalous Retinal Correspondence

 Treatment for Anomalous Retinal Correspondence

 ARC requires a vision therapy program.
 While vision therapy may not totally cure ARC, it may substantially improve visual function and quality of life.

 A vision therapy program trains the eyes and brain to work together more efficiently and quickly.
 It corrects certain eye alignment and other binocular vision problems.

 Vision therapy includes specific eye exercises paired with special lenses, prisms or eye patches to help improve poor visual skills and binocular vision problems.
 The program is designed and supervised by your eye doctor.

-To learn more or find out how you can strengthen your or your child’s visual skills, schedule an eye evaluation with The Niagra Vision Therapy Centre at Dr. Hopkins & Associates today.
+To learn more or find out how you can strengthen your or your child’s visual skills, schedule an eye evaluation with The Niagara Vision Therapy Centre at Dr. Hopkins & Associates Optometry today.